Inbound marketing is a hugely effective way to drive traffic, leads, and revenue for both B2C and B2B companies.

 Capturing email addresses starts by offering something of value, such as:

-Once you build an email list, you can segment it by where they are in the funnel, buyer persona, ideal customer persona, or the type of content they're interested in.
+Once you build an email list, you can segment it by where they are in the funnel, buyer persona, ideal customer profile, or the type of content they're interested in.

 4) Optimize your website for search